Kaisle/node-dai/README.md

 # node-dai

-* Deposit ETH to CDP and draw DAI.
+* Deposit ETH to your CDP and draw DAI.
-* Convert DAI to ETH.
+* Convert your DAI to ETH.
 * Fund your CDP with PETH.
 * Draw DAI from your CDP.
 * And much more...